 14 A partner organisation has asked to use a council venue for the launch of an initiative.
 A minister will be attending and significant media presence is expected.
 Can we facilitate this?

 Yes.
 Hiring of council venues is business as usual.

-8. Contacts and further information (Back to contents)
+8. Contacts and further information

 General advice on pre-election period guidance